limhongki/BCD_Net/README.md

-This repository is for reproducing following paper:
+This repository is for reproducing following paper about the *BCD-NET* approach to image reconstruction:

 Hongki Lim, Il Yong Chun, Yuni Dewaraja, and Jeffrey Fessler:
 "Improved low-count quantitative PET reconstruction with a variational neural network."